Multiplicative learning from observation-prediction ratios: Theory

-By comparing these two sets of equations, we can interpret ER as a modified version of GD with the following differences: \begin{enumerate} \item[(i)] The loss function $\mathcal{L}$ is replaced by the $l_2$ loss $\mathcal{L} = \frac12\|\hat{Y}-Y\|_2^2$; \item[(ii)] The slope $\sigma'(H)$ is replaced by $H/Y$; \item[(iii)] The transpose $X^T$ is replaced by the pseudo inverse $X^+$; \item[(iv)] The learning rate $\eta$ is fixed as $\eta = 1$. \end{enumerate} Among these modifications, points (ii), (iii), and (iv) contribute to accelerating the learning process.
+We are now ready to make a direct, side-by-side comparison between BP and ER.
+Their respective backward correction and weight update equations are summarized as follows:

-Regarding (ii), employing $H/Y$ instead of $\sigma'(H)$ in the pre-activation update offers advantages of enhanced error signal propagation.
-In our analysis, we define the output prediction as $Y=\tanh(H)$ and the activation function as $\sigma(H) = \tanh(H)$.
-The modified backward update accelerates the learning of ER, because $H/Y$ amplifies the error signal $\Delta Y$ (since $H/\tanh(H)\ge1$ for all $H$), whereas $\sigma'(H)$ (with $\tanh'(H) \le 1$ for all $H$) attenuates $\Delta Y$, potentially slowing down or hindering learning.
+Here, in the backward correction Eqs.~\eqref{eq:ERBack3} and \eqref{eq:ERBack4}, the layer index runs from $l = L-1$ down to $l = 1$, while in the weight-update Eq.~\eqref{eq:ERBack5}, $l$ runs from $1$ to $L$.
+By comparing these two sets of equations, we can interpret ER as a modified version of BP with the following differences: \begin{enumerate} \item[(i)] The gradient of the loss function is replaced by the difference between the observed and the predicted output in Eq.~\eqref{eq:ERBack1}; \item[(ii)] The slope $\partial Z_{l}/\partial S_l$ is replaced by $S_l/Z_l$ in Eqs.~\eqref{eq:ERBack2} and \eqref{eq:ERBack4}; \item[(iii)] The transpose $^T$ is replaced by the pseudo-inverse $^\dagger$ in Eqs.~\eqref{eq:ERBack3} and \eqref{eq:ERBack5}; \item[(iv)] The learning rate $\eta$ is fixed as $\eta = 1$ in Eq.~\eqref{eq:ERBack5}; \item[(v)] The post-activity $Z_{l-1}$ is replaced by the updated post-activity $Z_{l-1}^{''}$ in Eq.~\eqref{eq:ERBack5}. \end{enumerate} Point (i) is noteworthy: unlike BP, ER does not require an {\it ad hoc} choice of loss function for the output error.
+It relies solely on the discrepancy (or consistency) between the observed output $\hat{Y}$ and the predicted output $Z_L$, which is equivalent to adopting the $\ell_2$ loss $\mathcal{L}(\hat{Y}, Z_L) = \tfrac12||\hat{Y}-Z_L||_2^2$.
+The remaining modifications, points (ii), (iii), (iv), and (v), contribute to accelerating the learning process.
+In particular, point (iv) directly speeds up learning, since BP typically employs small learning rates ($\eta \ll 1$).
+In what follows, we explain in detail how points (ii), (iii), and (v) further contribute to accelerating learning.